 Project O gave me confidence, but it also made me realise that people put barriers around people from an isolated area that aren’t even there.
 Big hART gave me opportunities and a chance to see my worth, and see where I could aim for.
 I didn’t realise I would be able to aim as high as I did.
 It was great to work with so many other inspiring young women who have been through so much.
 People don’t even know what some of those girls went through, to be making change for everyone else!
 I’ll always respect them for that.

-Kaytlyn was a participant of Project O Wynyard.
+Kaytlyn was a participant and mentor of Project O Wynyard.
 Project O operates in Wynyard and Smithton in NW Tasmania, Frankston VIC and Roebourne WA.

 Project O Tas is supported by the Tasmanian Government, Tasmanian Community Fund, Telstra & Perpetual.
 For more information go to https://projecto.bighart.org